 I’ll go in to this in more detail when I get round to tackling Amy Jones’ cheese and marinara extravaganza that launched the franchise, but I always felt that it was one of those movies that was blessed with a reputation that was built upon the back of a Brontosaurus.
 What do I mean by that I hear you ask?
-Well in other words it became successful based on elements or an element that didn’t actually exist in reality.
-Oh, you didn’t know the truth about those particular dinosaurs?
-Well every day, you learn something new my friends…
+Well it became successful based on elements or an element that didn’t actually exist in reality.
+Or in other words, it gained a legion of imitators and a legendary status whilst not really bringing anything new to the template.
+Oh, you didn’t know that Brontosauruses were frauds?
+Well, you learn something new every day my friends…

 A young girl decides to enjoy the final hours of having her parent’s house to herself by inviting some friends over for a slumber party.
 Before long, their boyfriend’s gate crash and the frolics begin to flow.
 Little do they know that a psychopath is amongst them and he’s brought a large power tool along for the ride…

 Let’s be honest with each other here; Part II was as good as a single’s disco in Pripyat town centre and the series really needed to up the quality levels if it wanted to sign off in style.
 In the end, they did what everyone that’s having a bit of a visionary nightmare should do when the chips are down… went back to basics.
 By doing so they created not only the strongest entry of the entire trilogy, but also one of the best slasher movies of the late eighties/early nineties.